 - 4.6.1 External audit services are carried out by Grant Thornton.
-The scope of the work undertaken by External Audit is: - The audit of the financial statements - To reach a conclusion on the economy, efficiency and effectiveness in the use of resources (the value for money (VFM) conclusion - To work on the whole of government accounts return. - 4.6.2 External Audit will comment upon the Authority's 2020/21 statutory financial statements and make a VFM conclusion during the 2021/22 financial year in the Annual Audit Findings report and Annual Audit and Inspection Letter.
+The scope of the work undertaken by External Audit is; - The audit of the financial statements - To reach a conclusion on the economy, efficiency and effectiveness in the use of resources (the value for money (VFM) conclusion - To work on the whole of government accounts return. - 4.6.2 External Audit will comment upon the Authority's 2021/22 statutory financial statements and make a VFM conclusion during the 2022/23 financial year in the Annual Audit Findings report and Annual Audit and Inspection Letter.
 These documents reflect the Auditor's findings and conclusions from auditing the Statement of Accounts.
-During 2020/21 the Auditor's Annual Audit Findings Report and Audit Annual

-Letter covering 2019/20 confirmed the Authority's overall performance continues to be strong and the Authority received an unqualified opinion on the 2019/20 statements.
+During 2021/22 the Auditor's Annual Audit Findings Report and Audit Annual Letter covering 2020/21 confirmed the Authority's overall performance continues to be strong and the Authority received an unqualified opinion on the 2020/21 financial statements.